-Principally, we have evolved to communicate nonverbally (through body language).
-Surprisingly, very amazing and unimaginably ancient system inside brain only understands and gives away physical expressions.
+Principally, we have evolved to communicate nonverbally - through physical expressions.
+Surprisingly, very amazing and unimaginably ancient system inside our brain understands and also conveys emotions or intentions through physical expressions only.
 It’s called as the Limbic System.
-It works very precisely and we could survive because of same.
+It works very precisely and we can survive because of same.

 Here’s an interesting story about how the limbic system evolved.
 In fact, it’s a short story of our evolution.

 Hard to believe for many of us is that most of the extinguished and existing creatures evolved from common ancestors.
 They existed in water past 360 million years.
 Climatic changes and/or struggle to survive forced them migrating to land.
 Their fins transformed into limbs/legs to roam and outer skin became tougher to endure dry and harsh climate on land.
 They developed lungs to breathe.
 Amphibians, reptiles, birds and mammals are descendants of same land roaming ancestors.

 Reptiles evolved 320 to 310 million years ago.
 This was the true beginning of limbic system development.
 They evolved a reflexive system to fight, flight, feed, and breed.
 Reptilian behavioral patterns are very apparent and predictable but those helped them to survive in the environment they roamed.
 There were no emotions in world of creatures till mammals appeared on earth.
 Mammals evolved during collapse of dinosaur dynasty.
 Surprisingly, they evolved from reptiles 220 million years ago.

 Mammals emerged with more deliberate, social, and motivated behavior unlike seemingly cold, impassive, and brutal reptiles.
 The reason behind it would be linked to their altered metabolism, reproduction, nurturing, bonding and habitation.
 Mammals grow offspring inside their bodies till certain stage of development, feed them by secretion from mammary glands and control body temperature to adjust diverse climatic conditions.